timescale/docs/_partials/_promscale-send-data.md

-After you have installed Promscale, you can ingest data using these options:
+When you have installed Promscale, you can ingest data in a few different ways:

 *   To migrate existing Prometheus data use [Prom-migrator][promscale-migrator].
 *   To ingest the current incoming data, see the [send data][send-data] section.